jakehawken/Poseur/README.md

 # JakeFake
-A bare-bones faking/spying class and protocol.
+A bare-bones class and protocol for faking and spying in Swift.
+Inspired by (the MUCH more fully-featured framework) Spry: https://github.com/Rivukis/Spry